Meet Our PHYSIOS

 We specialize in the diagnosis and treatment of headaches, back pain, neck pain, joint & muscle pain, and sports injuries.
 We utilize evidence-based treatment strategies.
 We excel in physical rehabilitation, whether it is after an injury or following a surgical procedure, to enhance your healing process.

 Each patient will receive their own individualized program to ensure optimal recovery.

-Principal Physiotherapist, CKTI
+Senior Principal Physiotherapist, CKTI

 Prior to joining Physio Solutions and starting up Sports Solutions, Gino Ng worked as a senior sports physiotherapist at the Singapore Sports Council (SSC) from 1999-2009.
 He graduated with a double masters in Musculoskeletal and Sports Physiotherapy from the University of South Australia on a SSC sponsorship.